claudiocp/ohmydebn/README.md

 There are several meanings for the name:
 - It is my [omakase](https://en.wikipedia.org/wiki/Omakase) menu for Debian
+- Command lines and hotkeys and beauty, oh my!
-- It's so debonair, it will make your friends say "Oh my!" or "Oh!
+- It's so debonair, it will make your friends say "Oh!
 My Debian installations never looked this good!"
 - Obligatory [recursive acronym](https://en.wikipedia.org/wiki/Recursive_acronym) OHMYDEBN: OhMyDebn Heals My Yearning for a Desktop Environment Base Now!

 # Gallery